dmx-systems/dmx-documentation/docs/user.rst

 - Open the search field.
 Enter "Publication", select "Topic Type" and press "create".
 - Go into editing mode via the context menu.
 Change the data type from "Text" to "Identity" and hit "Save".
 Click somewhere into your map to close the detail panel.
 - Open the search field and enter "Title".
 You will find that two entries already exist.
 They comes from the default topics types "Event" and "Note" which also have titles.
 Create a new topic type "Title".
 - Grab the title item and pull it on the publication item.
 DMX will display what you just created: You created an association of the type "Composition Definition".
-Composition Definition means that you defining a more complex context between item on your map: The relationship between a publication, a title and a year.
+Composition Definition means that you are defining a more complex context between item on your map: The relationship between a publication, a title and a year.
 "Cardinality: One" means that each publication has exactly one title, not more.
 The rest of the information refers to the role types: The publication is called the parent, the title is the child.
 These are technical terms to define that a publication has a title, but a title does not have a publication.

 .. image:: _static/composition-definition.jpg